aldoz-a/MySSL/README.md

 --------

-The MySSL library is a simple interface to OpenSSL library to permits user-friendly writing of Servers and Clients using OpenSSL.
+The MySSL library is a simple interface to OpenSSL library to permits user-friendly writing (in C or C++) of SSL Servers and SSL Clients.

 Copyright © 2019 Aldo Abate <aldo.abate99@gmail.com>